Skip to main content

 Will debt relief hurt my credit score?

-Debt settlement typically affects your credit score because accounts may become delinquent during the process.
-The impact depends significantly on where your score stands when you start.
+Debt settlement typically affects credit scores because accounts may become delinquent during the process.
+The impact depends significantly on the starting credit position.

 For people already behind on payments, or carrying balances that make settlement the realistic option, the credit tradeoff looks different than it does for someone with pristine credit.
-After completing a settlement program, many people rebuild their scores over time as debt-to-income ratios improve and new positive activity is added.
-We walk through the credit picture specifically for your situation during the free consultation.
+After completing a settlement program, many people rebuild scores over time as debt-to-income ratios improve and new positive activity is added.

 What debts qualify for debt relief programs?